kunalj101/python_intro_hackathon/chapter2.md

 # Create a list of squared numbers
 squares_list = [0, 1, 4, 9, 16, 25]

-# Store the length of string in str_len
+# Store the length of squares_list in square_len

-# if str_len is less than 5 then print "Less than 5" else "Greater than 5"
+# if square_len is less than 5 then print "Less than 5" else "Greater than 5"

 ```